Charles Chauncey Dwight House

-Charles Chauncey Dwight House, also known as the Chase-Dwight House, is a historic home located at Auburn in Cayuga County, New York.
+Charles Chauncey Dwight House, also known as the Hopkins-Dwight House, is a historic home located at Auburn in Cayuga County, New York.
 It was originally built in 1835, and expanded sometime after 1871 when it was purchased by Charles Chauncey Dwight, a State Supreme Court justice, residing in Auburn.
 It is a 2 1/2-story, brick and frame dwelling in the Queen Anne style with faux timbering detailing, a limestone foundation, and a cross-gabled slate roof with dormers.
 Also on the property is a contributing mid-19th century wood front gabled barn.

 It was listed on the National Register of Historic Places in 2015.